Post # 78 – Developing World

 of past kamma, to react to such

 sense signals.
-Also due to past experiences, there arise in these body parts of
+Also, due to past experiences, there arise in these body parts of

 dathu etc.) as a reflective polish in the four basic elements, constituting